-It can seem as if there are almost as many ways to pay for a car as there are cars to choose from in the first place.
+It can seem as if there are almost as many ways to pay for a car as there are cars to choose from.
 No one way is right for everyone, and making the right choice can save you thousands in the long-run.

-Whether you want to keep the car long-term or like to change cars every few years, our advice guides explain the choices and help steer you through the pros and cons of the various options.
+Whether you want to keep the car long-term or like to change cars every few years, our advice explains the choices and helps steer you through the pros and cons.

 You can take a loan from a bank or building society.
 You own the car from the start and, unlike dealer finance, it’s not linked to your choice of car.

 You pay a deposit – typically something like 10% of the car’s price – and make monthly payments over a period of years, but you don’t own the car until the end.